 Boycotts, divestment, and sanctions (BDS) are the tactics of political warfare used against Israel, based on the exploitation of human rights, double standards, comparisons to apartheid South Africa, and false accusations of “war crimes.”

 Boycotts of products, culture, and academics – BDS activists lobby stores not to carry Israeli products and encourage others not to purchase them.
 They send letters to artists, musicians, authors, and academics, imploring them not to perform and appear in Israel or cooperate with Israeli institutions.
 Boycotts undermine liberal values, such as academic freedom and freedom of expression, by restricting openness and tolerance.
-They represent the immoral collective punishment of Israelis and those who associate with them.

 Sanctions against self-defense measures – Anti-Israel activists demand that the international community enact comprehensive sanctions against Israel – treating Israel as a pariah state.
 The ultimate goal is legally enforced sanctions by the UN Security Council.
 Other forms of sanctions include arms embargoes, which are premised on baseless charges of war crimes.
 Similarly, legal proceedings are initiated against Israeli officials to punish Israel for defensive actions.

 BDS is the main component of the “Durban strategy,” which was adopted by dozens of NGOs at the 2001 UN Conference Against Racism held in Durban, South Africa, which crystallized the strategy of delegitimizing Israel as "an apartheid regime" through international isolation.